 Everyone needs a home.
-Stable, secure housing is important for good mental health and wellbeing.
+Stable, secure housing is the basis for good mental health and wellbeing.

 Every person has the human right to an adequate standard of living.
 Social housing plays an important role for people who cannot afford to rent or buy their own home.

 Access to a home is essential to recovery for many who live with mental illness, mental health difficulties and problems with alcohol and drug use.

 Social housing ordinary report

 The Minister for Health and Minister for Ambulance Services tabled the Commission’s first Ordinary Report in the Queensland Parliament on 30 June 2015.

 The report Social housing: Systemic issues for tenants with complex needs, examined the impact of the anti-social behaviour management policy on social housing tenants who experience mental illness, mental health difficulties and substance use problems.